 #1 – Passport

-Having a passport is the first thing you need when crossing borders into another country.
+Having a passport is the first thing you need when travel planning and wanting to cross borders into another country.
 Make sure to apply for a passport at least a month (preferably several) before your trip to make sure it arrives with plenty of time before your trip.
 Getting the picture taken is a feat in itself.
 There needs to be no glare, no smile, no smirk and exactly correct.
 If the passport office finds one tiny detail wrong with the photo, your entire application will be sent back.
 So again, make sure you have enough time before your trip.

 If you already have a passport, make sure it will be valid for at least 6 months from the end of your trip.
 Most countries require this and may turn you away at the border if it isn’t, costing you a lot of money.
 And your travel insurance will not reimburse you for mistakes you made yourself.